stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 We haven't made much use of Bower directly.
 When our application was scaffolded, Bower was used behind the scenes to grab Modernizr, jQuery, Underscore, and Backbone.
 But, what if we want to add in another JavaScript library?

-[Showdown](https://github.com/coreyti/showdown) lets us feed it a string of Markdown and get HTML back.
+[Showdown](https://github.com/coreyti/showdown) takes a string of Markdown and gives us HTML back.
 We should be able to make good use of this in our application.
 Open up another terminal window, `cd` back into the app's directory, then run:

 ```
 $ bower install showdown --save